by Sushrita Acharjee.

 Download the resource pdf here.

 One of the many elements that instilled nationalistic fervour in the hearts of the people of East Pakistan during the 1971 War was music.
-The patriotic songs composed and sung by not just the urban artists, but also by the common grassroots peoples of the land, disseminated the stories of bravery of the Liberation army across the land, as well as implanted rays of hope for victory amongst the country people.
+The patriotic songs composed and sung by not just the urban artists but also by the common grassroots peoples of the land, disseminated the stories of bravery of the Liberation army across the land, as well as implanted rays of hope for victory among the country people.
 The wave of inspiration reached the neighbouring West Bengal too, where musicians, artists and lyricists contributed to the rich and voluminous corpus of liberation songs or mukti’r gaan as those were called in Bangla.
 Musicians on a global scale protested the harrowing condition of the war victims and refugees.
 One such example would be the famous ‘Concert for Bangladesh’ held in August 1971 at Madison Square in New York.
 The concert brought together Bob Dylan; George Harrison and Ringo Starr from the English rock band The Beatles; along with Indian musicians Pt.
 Ravi Shankar, Ali Akbar Khan and so on.
 Sarmila Bose, the grand-niece of Subhas Chandra Bose in the introduction of her book Dead Reckoning: Memories of the 1971 Bangladesh War recalls,

 The tales of the refugees were harrowing, their plight truly pitiful [. . .]
 George Harrison sang in Bengali, ‘O bhagoban khodatallah moder chhaira kotha gela’ (O Lord God, where have you gone abandoning us).
 A Bengali singer sang ‘Shono ekti Mujiborer theke lakhkha Mujiborer kanthaswarer dhwani pratidhwani aksathe batashe othe roni—Bangladesh, amar Bangladesh!’
 (Listen from the voice of one Mujib a lakh of Mujib’s voices speak and echo around the wind and sky—Bangladesh, my Bangladesh!)[i]